Reading/writing or in-depth exploration of a selected area of nursing with a faculty member. May be repeated. Prerequisite: Permission of instructor.

 This course introduces students to the theoretical foundations of practice and begins to establish the knowledge, attitudes, and skills required in the field.
 The course will emphasize the need for nurses to recognize and respond to patient values and needs with respect and compassion in a coordinated health care environment.
 Prerequisite: NURS 301.
 Co-requisites: NURS 303, NURS 304, NURS 306, NURS 311, NURS 312.
 Spring.

-This introductory nursing pharmacology course focuses on developmentally relevant pharmacodynamic and pharmacokinetics.
+This introductory nursing pharmacology course focuses on developmentally relevant pharmacodynamic and pharmacokinetic processes.
 These processes include drug therapy which is essential to prevent adverse drug interactions and patient harm.
 This course explores basic physiological mechanisms underlying illness and disease, and the positive outcomes associated with health promotion and disease prevention.
 Prerequisite: NURS 301.
 Co-requisites: NURS 302, NURS 304, NURS 306, NURS 311 and NURS 312.
 Fall.

 Pre-licensure nursing students are introduced to the holistic care of clients, beginning clinical decision-making, and therapeutic nursing interventions as the foundation of nursing practice.
 Nursing process, assessment, documentation, therapeutic communication skills, aseptic technique, medication administration and other fundamental nursing skills are included.
 Medication-Math Competency is required to earn passing grade.
 Prerequisite: Acceptance into the Nursing program.
 Co-requisites: NURS 301, NURS 302 and NURS 303.
 Graded Pass/Fail.